How To Hold A Bowling Ball

 The Foot

-Bowling requires a lot of balance and coordination, especially when attempting to strike the pin.
+Bowling requires a lot of balance and coordination, especially when attempting to strike the pins.

 For this reason, the feet play a vital role in maintaining good posture and providing the necessary stability for the body to function correctly.